Site icon Slam Wrestling

 “Rocky arranged for me to wrestle in front of Stu Hart,” Sayers recalled.
 “The very next day, I was working with Rocky and he pulled my leg in a leg sweep and accidentally broke my ankle.”
 It took five weeks for the injury to heal, but when it did, Sayers found himself in the Hart Dungeon.
 On the fifth day of training with Hart, Sayers’ ankle broke again.
 “I guess it wasn’t healed well enough.”

 Then, while his ankle was on the mend back in Vancouver, he injured his knee.
 “I honestly doubted that I would ever make my professional wrestling debut,” he remembered.
-He began to believe his dream was just that — a dream — but realised he had nothing to lose by sending out his resume to some local promotions.
+He began to believe his dream was just that — a dream — but realized he had nothing to lose by sending out his resume to some local promotions.
 It wasn’t too long before his phone rang and the Vancouver-based All-Star Wrestling presented him with an offer.

 After working with “The Biker”, Sayers wrestled as a babyface for 14 months.
 Sensing the need for a makeover, Sayers was turned heel.
 At the time, his hair was kind of long and styled into a perm.
 “So the fans immediately started calling me ‘Fuzzy’,” Sayers said.
 From that, a gimmick was born.
 “Every time they chanted ‘Fuzzy’, I would go berserk and cover my ears.
 I even wore a shirt to the ring that said ‘Don’t call me Fuzzy!’
 Later, the promoter handed out T-Shirts that said ‘Call him Fuzzy!’
 It made for some great TV.”